-Each country is currently struggling with its own brew domestic social and political problems (of their own making, I should add).
-They have neither the appetite or ability to take on the much more challenging task of a 30-year global energy infrastructure re-build.
+Each country is currently struggling with its own brew of domestic social and political problems (of their own making, I should add).
+None really has the appetite or the ability to take on the much more challenging task of a 30-year global energy infrastructure re-build.

 Making this energy transition will require an enormous diversion of effort – away from this and towards that.

 It will be hard.
 It will take a lot of political capital and expert leadership.
 Huge pain and suffering will result as entire industries are shut down and new ones are started up.